linux-application-whitelisting/fapolicyd/README.md

 In debug mode, you will see events such as this:

 ```
-rule:4 dec=deny auid=1000 pid=7792 exe=/usr/bin/my-ls file=/etc/ld.so.cache
+rule:9 dec=deny_audit perm=execute auid=1001 pid=14137 exe=/usr/bin/bash : file=/home/joe/my-ls ftype=application/x-executable
 ```

-What this is saying is rule 4 made the ultimate Decision that was followed.
+What this is saying is rule 9 made the ultimate Decision that was followed.
-The Decision is to deny access.
-The subject is the user that logged in as user id 1000.
-The subject's process id that is trying to perform an action is 7792.
-The current executable that subject is using is my-ls.
-The my-ls application wanted to access /etc/ld.so.cache which is the object.
+The Decision is to deny access and create an audit event.
+The subject is the user that logged in as user id 1001.
+The subject's process id that is trying to perform an action is 14137.
+The current executable that subject is using is bash.
+Bash wanted to access /home/joe/my-ls which is the object.

 WRITING RULES